dmtrbch/intro-nextjs-v3/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## RSC & SSR

+SSR is bad for not being interactive immediately, have to wait for the js to be downloaded RSC - every time you go to a page/component it's going to be rendered on the server SSR - only render on server on initial page load

+No way to import server component into a client component

+## Server Actions

+Next.js v14 will allow server action responses.
+Use them for tracking, analytics, web hooks, things that happen in the background, but when it comes to the UI it still better to use client components